bacteria-archaea-traits/bacteria-archaea-traits/README.md

 Variable | Description
 --- | ---
-`CONSTANT_DATA_PATH` | This is the path to the folder containing all prepared data for merging `CONSTANT_EXCLUDED_DATASETS` | This is a vector of the names of data sets that should NOT be included in the following merger `CONSTANT_CATEGORICAL_DATA_COLUMNS` | Vector with the name of columns holding categorical trait data `CONSTANT_CONTINOUS_DATA_COLUMNS` | Vector with the name of columns holding continuous (integers/doubles/floats) trait data
+`CONSTANT_PREPARE_FILE_PATH` | This is the path to the folder containing all scripts for preparing raw data-sets `CONSTANT_DATA_PATH` | This is the path to the folder containing all prepared data for merging `CONSTANT_PREPARE_DATASETS` | This is a vector of the names of data sets that need to be prepared using dedicated scripts `CONSTANT_EXCLUDED_DATASETS` | This is a vector of the names of data sets that should NOT be included in the following merger `CONSTANT_CATEGORICAL_DATA_COLUMNS` | Vector with the name of columns holding categorical trait data `CONSTANT_CONTINOUS_DATA_COLUMNS` | Vector with the name of columns holding continuous (integers/doubles/floats) trait data